June 26, 2026

 LOCATION 'gs://gcp-public-data-arco-era5/ar/full_37-1h-0p25deg-chunk-1.zarr-v3';

 Step 1 — Sample the Niño-3.4 box.
 Pull SST from inside the box and convert Kelvin to Celsius.
-We take a single noon-of-the-15th reading per month: not a true monthly mean, but a cheap, representative sample that keeps the remote read small.
-Note the discipline in the WHERE clause — we filter only on coordinates (latitude, longitude, time), which is what lets the engine push the filter down to the chunks and avoid scanning the rest of the planet.
+We take a single noon-of-the-15th reading per month — not a true monthly mean, but a cheap, representative sample that keeps the remote read small.
+The WHERE clause filters only on coordinates, which is what lets the engine push the filter down to the chunks and skip the rest of the planet.

 WITH samples AS (